dkorionov/comlaint_system_fastapi/README.md

-# Pet project to get acquainted with FASTAPI
+# Pet project to for acquainted with FASTAPI